MD Anderson provides several types of leave due to situations arising from your work.

 No later than the last day of each quarter of the fiscal year, a state agency shall submit a report to the State Auditor’s Office and the Legislative Budget Board of the employee that is subject of an investigation or is the victim of or witness to an act or event that is being investigated conducted by the agency who has been granted 168 hours or more of leave during that quarter.
 The report must include, for each employee, including the classification of the need for PIL.1

-Not eligible: Faculty, educational trainees, hourly (non-benefits eligible), per diem and administrative employees.
+Not eligible: Faculty, educational trainees, hourly (non-benefits eligible), per diem and administrative staff employees.

-Full-time employees are eligible for a maximum of 24 hours per fiscal year.2,3 Part-time employees are eligible for a proportional maximum number of hours based on their percent of employment (example: a 50 percent employee is eligible for up to 12 hours).
+Full-time employees are eligible for a maximum of 24 hours per fiscal year.2,3 Part-time employees are eligible for a maximum number of hours proportional to their percent of employment (example: a 50 percent employee is eligible for up to 12 hours).

 Process For Using

-STEP 1: Utilizing the Recognition Leave tool in PeopleSoft myHR for Managers, manager rewards eligible employee with Recognition Leave in 4 hour increments or a proportional amount for part-time employees.
+STEP 1: Manager awards eligible employees with Recognition Leave in no less than 4-hour increments (or a proportional amount for part-time employees).

-STEP 3: Manager approves time off request as appropriate or communicates reasons for not approving a request (e.g., scheduling conflicts, not eligible, etc).
-Manager and employee ensure that time is taken on or before August 31st in the fiscal year for which it was rewarded, or the leave is forfeited.
+STEP 3: Manager approves time off request as appropriate or communicates reasons for not approving a request (e.g., scheduling conflicts, not eligible, etc.) The manager and employee should ensure the time is taken on or before August 31st in the fiscal year for which it was awarded, or the leave is forfeited.

 Rules and Exceptions - Recognition Leave: